Spidey-05/SecurePass/README.md

 # 🔐 SecurePass — Zero-Knowledge Password Manager
-                                    - by Spidey

 A production-grade password manager with strict zero-knowledge architecture.
 Your master password and plaintext vault data **never leave your device**.

 ---